The Ultimate Guide to Armstrong Redwoods State Natural Reserve

 Check Out the Visitor Center and Nature Store

-The store contains exhibits about the reserve’s natural and cultural history, offers changing programs, and is staffed with knowledgeable docents who can answer your questions.
-Publications, clothing, and other items are for sale, and proceeds help support the park.
-Open 11 a.m.–3 p.m.
+Come in for a visit to see exhibits about the reserve’s natural and cultural history and speak with knowledgeable docents who can answer questions.
+Publications, clothing, and other items are for sale, with proceeds helping to support the park.
+Open 11 a.m. – 3 p.m.

 Bring a Picnic